bcook449/Threat-Hunt--Ransomware/README.md

 <img width="2212" height="72" alt="image" src="https://github.com/user-attachments/assets/f6ee5069-f51d-448c-832e-0bcdbb50414f" />

 ### 4. Searched the  `DeviceProcessEvents` Table
 Searched the DeviceProcessEvents table to inquire whether threat actor downloaded any external tools to assist in their attack.
-On `2025-11-25T05:45:34.259149Z`, the threat actor utilized the curl under root priveleges to download an external tool from `hxxps[://]litter[.]catbox[.]moe/io523y[.]7z`.
+On `2025-11-25T05:45:34.259149Z`, the threat actor utilized the curl command under root priveleges to download an external tool from `hxxps[://]litter[.]catbox[.]moe/io523y[.]7z`.
 **Query used to locate events:**
 ```kql
 DeviceProcessEvents